katzenpost/docs/drafts/mix_plugin_subscription.rst

 the time since the last new_messages message received exceeds some threshold which is a function of the number of outstanding SURBs sent in previous fetch messages for a given client-side subscription.

+FIXME: Only the client is aware when one or more SURBs have expired and therefore can use this information to schedule the next "fetch".

 8. TODO
 =======